 A 2005 study showed headaches, including migraines, are present in up to half of people with fibromyalgia.
 Over 80 percent of study participants reported headaches that severely affected their lives.

-Constipation and headache may be symptoms of mood disorders such as anxiety and depression.
-Research shows people with constipation have higher psychological distress than those without the condition.
+Constipation and headache may be symptoms of mood disorders such as anxiety and depression. shows people with constipation have higher psychological distress than those without the condition.

 Stress, anxiety, and depression are common headache triggers.
 Migraines, tension headaches, and chronic headaches may be experienced daily.